mohamedramadan14/ticket-app/README.md

 - orders: responsible for creating and cancelling orders related to tickets
 - expiration : responsible for cancelling orders if no payment submitted for specific order in 10 minutes
 - payments: responsible for handling payment for orders that already valid for payments
+- common/shared: not a service but code that every service need and accessible as npm package: **@shatatickets/shared**

 ## Tech Stack